 Note: Partial extracts from longer works are permitted.
-If you are submitting an extract from a feature-length screenplay, it is strongly recommended that you submit either the complete first or third act or the first or second half of the second act of your screenplay (up to a maximum of 30 pages) along with a one-paragraph background summary or overview of previous acts.
+If you are submitting an extract from a feature-length screenplay, it is strongly recommended that you submit either the complete first or third act or the first or second half of the second act of your screenplay (up to a maximum of 30 pages) along with a one-paragraph background summary or overview of the story up to that point.

 In fairness to other participants, submissions which do not adhere to the above guidelines will not be accepted.

-While we welcome submissions from all genres and which represent a wide variety of world-views, please be aware that material which conveys overtly racist, sexist, homophobic, or otherwise hateful attitudes towards others will not be tolerated.
+In addition, while we welcome submissions from all genres and which represent a wide variety of worldviews, please be aware that material which conveys overtly racist, sexist, homophobic, or otherwise hateful attitudes towards others will not be tolerated.

 Are there any guidelines for giving (and receiving) feedback?

 While we do not impose any strict guidelines for giving (and receiving) feedback on submissions, writers will typically expect to receive feedback on aspects such as plot, character, story structure, theme, dialogue, and conflict, as well as the overall effect or impression of the work.
 Above all, feedback should be as constructive and helpful to the writer as possible.

 In addition, while we encourage honesty in feedback—you aren’t helping anyone if you tell them something is great when it isn’t—this can sometimes be a brutal experience for the person receiving it.
 As a result, when giving feedback, please do so in a respectful manner.
 Insults or personal attacks against a writer (or against the person giving feedback) will not be tolerated.